FIFA World Cup

 Hugh Masekela and his son, Sal, together explore the people, culture, landscapes and history of South Africa.

-Things I have read quickly, seen or watched, listened to, been forwarded, did not really have
+Here for your reading list: 10 things I have read quickly, seen or watched, listened to, been forwarded, did not really have the time to think about properly.

-FIFA and the South African organizers of the World Cup unveiled the official World Cup tune: It's called "Waka Waka."
+FIFA and the South African organizers of the World Cup have unveiled the 2010 World Cup "official" song: It's a rip-off of a Cameroonian military song.

 Binyavanga Wainaina and Teju Cole are among those on a panel discussing the historic 2010 World Cup to be held in South Africa; the first time on the continent.